Maintenance Therapy for Ovarian Cancer

 Talk with your doctor about what your maintenance therapy plan looks like and what it will mean for you.
 If your cancer returns or worsens while on maintenance therapy, your doctor will talk to you about your treatment options.

-Side effects can occur with any drug, including those used in maintenance therapy.
 Side effects can vary depending on the specific drug you are taking.
+Common side effects of certain angiogenesis inhibitors include:7-11

 - High blood pressure